September 14, 2021

 Earlier in the Spring, I got accepted to participate in the NASA sponsored Calibration and Validation for Ocean Color Remote Sensing course, otherwise known as the Ocean Optics class.
 This is an intensive, four-week, graduate level course in optical oceanography that has been offered every other year since 1985.
 The course aims to train the next generation of oceanographers who use optics to study the oceans; many of today’s oceanography leaders are graduates of this course.

 This year, the course took place at Bowdoin College’s Schiller Coastal Studies Center in Orr’s Island, Maine.
 In mid-July, I packed up my things, drove to Maine for the first time, and spent the next four weeks immersed in all things ocean optics.
 I joined 17 other graduate students and post-docs from across the country who were interested in ocean optics or remote sensing in some way.
 We would start every day with lectures, followed by labs in the afternoon.
-The lectures from the various instructors were extremely valuable; I learned new topics and also noticed that things I’ve read and previously learned about started to come together and make a little more sense, which was a cool feeling.
+The lectures from the various instructors were extremely valuable; I learned new topics and also noticed that things I’ve read and previously learned about started to come together and make a little more sense.
 The labs in the afternoon provided us hands-on experience operating and deploying optical sensor technology and making measurements that can be used to validate remotely sensed ocean color measurements and derived products.
 We usually spent our evenings analyzing the data we collected that day and collaborating on a presentation that we would give the next morning.
 The schedule of the course with PDFs and videos of the lectures can be found here.

 The course was a combination of hard work and tons of fun.
 I will certainly look back fondly on this course when I think of my PhD years.
 The friendships I made with the other students in this course excite me as I am sure we will stay in touch and support one another for the remainder of our careers.
 After taking this course, I am more confident to pave a path forward with my specific research interests.